kikuchiyo/device_connection_en/nonsdk/upstream/device_else/delete_attributes.md

 # Delete Attributes

-A device can publish a message to this topic to request EnOS cloud to delete the attributes from the cloud.
+A device can publish a message to this topic to delete the attributes from the cloud.

 Upstream
-- Request TOPIC: /sys/{productKey}/{deviceKey}/thing/attribute/delete
+- Request TOPIC: `/sys/{productKey}/{deviceKey}/thing/attribute/delete`

-- Reply TOPIC: /sys/{productKey}/{deviceKey}/thing/attribute/delete_reply
+- Reply TOPIC: `/sys/{productKey}/{deviceKey}/thing/attribute/delete_reply`

 ## Example Request Message